ulif/diceware/README.rst

   $ diceware -r realdice --dice-sides 6
   Please roll 5 dice (or a single dice 5 times).
-  What number shows dice number 1?
-2
-  What number shows dice number 2?
-3
+  Enter your 5 dice results, separated by spaces: 6 4 2 3 1
+  Please roll 5 dice (or a single dice 5 times).
+  Enter your 5 dice results, separated by spaces: 5 4 3 6 2
   ...
-  DogmaAnyShrikeSageSableHoar
+  UnleveledSimilarlyBackboardMurkyOasisReplay

 Normally dice have six sides.
 And this is also the default in `diceware` if you do not use ``--dice-sides``.
 But if you do, you can